 This afternoon I had the huge privilege of meeting Emily aged 'four and a lot' (nearly five).
 Emily has cerebral palsy and was diagnosed aged two.
-What a delight!
-I feel so humbled but also honoured that I was involved in their lives today.
+I feel so humbled but also honored that I was involved in their lives today.
 This is why I love my job so much.

 The image is illustration only